sauravlhs/BoardGame/README.md

      git push
      ```

-   - If this is your first commit then you might need to specify the remote and branch
+   - If this is your first commit then you might need to specify the remote and branch as below:

      ```bash
      git push -u origin master
      ```

 10. **Updating pom.xml file for Nexus Repository**
-   - Open pom.xml file in the editor of your choice
+   - Open pom.xml file in the editor of your choice.
-   - Open Nexus Repository on the web via VM IP
+   - Open Nexus Repository on the web via VM IP.
-   - Copy the IP address of maven-releases and maven-snapshots and update the pox.xml in the end as below
+   - Copy the IP address of maven-releases and maven-snapshots and update the pox.xml in the end as below:

      ```bash
         <distributionManagement>